SortableJS/Sortable/plugins/AutoScroll/README.md

 #### `scrollFn` option
-Defines function that will be used for autoscrolling. el.scrollTop/el.scrollLeft is used by default.
 Useful when you have custom scrollbar with dedicated scroll function.
+Defines a function that will be used for autoscrolling.
+Sortable uses el.scrollTop/el.scrollLeft by default.
+Set this option if you wish to handle it differently.
-This function should return `'continue'` if it wishes to allow Sortable's native autoscrolling.
+This function should return `'continue'` if it wishes to allow Sortable's native autoscrolling, otherwise Sortable will not scroll anything if this option is set.

+**Note that this option will only work on all browsers/devices if Sortable's `forceFallback: true` option is set.**

 ---